combefis/combefis.github.io/docs/teaching/ecam/nosql/index.md

 # NoSQL

-The “I404C NoSQL” activity is part of the “I4040 – Database Management System” course taught to students of first year master in computer science industrial engineer at the [ECAM Brussels Engineering School](https://www.ecam.be) (ECAM).
+The _“I404C – NoSQL”_ activity is part of the _“I4040 – Database Management System”_ course taught to students of first year master in computer science industrial engineer at the [ECAM Brussels Engineering School](https://www.ecam.be) (ECAM).
 This activity is about **NoSQL models and databases** and, in addition to presenting the four main models, it covers NoSQL specific characteristics and properties.

 ## Course organisation